AtharSayed/Intellitube/Readme.md

 This project  provides a clean Gradio interface to **transcribe,summarize  and analyse YouTube videos**, all **locally and efficiently**, using:

 - 🧠 **Faster Whisper** for fast, accurate transcription
-- 🤖 **Mistral model via Ollama** for efficient local summarization and Q&A
+- 🤖 **Mistral 7B quantized model via Ollama** for efficient local summarization and Q&A

 ---